-I am a certified interpreter with the Winston-Salem Forsyth County Schools where I interact with Spanish-speaking families.
+I am a certified interpreter with the Winston-Salem Forsyth County Schools, where I interact with Spanish-speaking families.
 I worked as a bi-lingual TA/Clerical Aide at Morgan Elementary facilitating communication between parents and faculty, especially our Latino Community.
 I was part of the Coronavirus Aid, Relief, and Economic Security Team (CARES) whose goal was to help students and families gain access to remote learning, increase student engagement, and support student needs with resources.

-During the time I have worked as a bilingual assistant, I have had the opportunity to meet the Morgan community, and I have seen the challenges that many students and their families are facing.
+During the time I worked as a bilingual assistant, I had the opportunity to meet the Morgan community, and I have seen the challenges that many students and their families are facing.
 Students today are experiencing increased levels of stress, leading to anxiety, depression, and other health concerns.
 In addition to socio-emotional barriers, many students struggle with low academic performance.
 I want to help children overcome obstacles to learning, as well as social and mental health issues.
 I consider myself enthusiastic, empathetic, compassionate, responsible, possess good problem-solving skills, and I have experience working with diverse groups.
 I am looking forward to a great year!